-In 2018, the team walked into The Battle at Sandstorm Stadium with their heads held high, even though they were without Joanne, their the founding member and star player in all their lives.
+In 2018, a team walked into The Battle, Cherish’s major fundraiser for many years at Sandstorm Stadium, with their heads held high, even though they were without Joanne, their the founding member and star player in all their lives.
 Joanne was Wife to Bill, Mother to Krystle, Eli and Rachael, and Nan to Ravello and Layla.

 Joanne’s daughters have shared with us why it was so important for their family to participate in The Battle, even after their mum had passed.